Melinda McBee Orzulak

 Ph.D., English and Education, University of Michigan

-Melinda McBee Orzulak earned her Ph.D. as part of the Joint Program in English and Education at the University of Michigan, with a dissertation that offered ways to support new teachers in enacting linguistically informed principles that promote equitable learning: Understanding language to support equitable teaching: How beginning English teachers engage complexity, negotiate dilemmas, and avoid deficit ideologies.
+Melinda McBee Orzulak earned her Ph.D. as part of the Joint Program in English and Education at the University of Michigan, with a dissertation that offered ways to support new teachers in enacting linguistically informed principles that promote equitable learning.

 Before graduate school at the University of Michigan, Dr. McBee Orzulak worked as a classroom teacher and department chair at secondary schools in Chicago, Boston, and Kansas City where she was inspired to explore the intersections between power and language in effective teaching interactions.
 She earned her master’s degree from Tufts University as an Urban Teacher Training Collaborative intern and a bachelor’s degree from Gordon College in English language, literature, and gender studies as a Kenneth L. Pike interdisciplinary honors scholar.
 She also holds a current Illinois standard secondary teaching certificate in English language arts, journalism, and sociology.

-Dr. McBee Orzulak’s fields of interest include English education methods, composition theory and methods, writing pedagogy, educational linguistics, and young adult literature.
+Dr. McBee Orzulak’s fields of interest include English education methods, writing teacher education, supporting linguistically diverse students in ELA classrooms and young adult literature.

 Dr. McBee Orzulak’s scholarship focuses on the intersections of linguistic and interactional awareness in English education, specifically in effective writing pedagogy.